- About Us

 - Use barbless hooks and have pliers to hand in case of difficulty.
 If the fish is deeply hooked, cut the line as the hook will work its way out and this is less damaging than a prolonged wrestling match.

 - Always use wet hands to handle fish, and handle as little as possible.
-Avoid squeezing it.
+Avoid squeezing it as this damages internal organs.

-- Try to release in the water and avoid landing on the bank or on gravel as this removes the surface slime and leaves the trout vulnerable to fungal infections.
+- Keep the fish in the water and avoid landing on the bank or on gravel as this removes the surface slime and leaves the trout vulnerable to fungal infections.

 These are some of the skills that you need for wild trout that you may not need for stocked lake trout: